carsonkrueger/rs-chess/README.md

 - Not all movements are checked to be valid yet
 - You can take the king

+WASM is needed:
+rustup target add wasm32-unknown-unknown

 Trunk is needed to run the application, install: cargo install --locked trunk

-WASM is also need:
-rustup target add wasm32-unknown-unknown

 Finally run application:
 trunk serve --open